-• Once you are registered in the online system, you will be able to access the online application.
-We encourage you to read through these guidelines, or talk with a program advisor, to make sure your organization and your proposed project are eligible before you apply.
+- Once you are registered in the online system, you will be able to access the application. - Closely review these guidelines to make sure your organization or collective is eligible to apply.
+If you have questions, contact a Program Advisor see contact information at the beginning of this document.